The transition is well underway…

 He founded Rippln a while back, which lasted barely a couple years before it totally tanked.
 They weren’t able to raise capital from investors (probably because they saw through the pyramid scheme), and they also came under attack from a trademark lawsuit.

-So, not the best track record, but everyone can start over, right?
+So, not the best track record, and everyone can start over, right?

 Maybe the third time’s the charm.